flythereddflagg/flythereddflagg.github.io/pa_application/Instructor Application_Peterson Academy.md

 **What would you enjoy teaching at Peterson Academy?***

-Chemistry, Chemical Engineering, Physics, Numerical Methods, Programming, Computer Science
+Chemistry, Chemical Engineering, Physics, Thermodynamics, Numerical Methods, Programming, Computer Science

 ------